 City 1 Arsenal 2

-A similar feat of recovery took place in the same competition, against Middlesbrough in 1976.
+A similar second leg recovery took place in the same competition, against Middlesbrough in 1976.

 Having won 1-0 at Ayresome Park, Boro travelled west in the hope of making it to their first ever final, but were wiped away by a stunning show of power from City.
 Inspired by Peter Barnes on the wing and the indefatigable pair of Alan Oakes and Asa Hartford in midfield, the Blues ran out emphatic 4-0 winners in the 2nd leg.
 Boro, a more than competent side in those days, were flattened to the thickness of a dinner plate.

-A place at Wembley awaits.
+So, a place at Wembley awaits once again.
 It is questionable whether anyone, who stood through City's semi finals of the 70s and 80s will ever become blasé about such events.
 Semi finals might be slightly more familiar occurrences these days, but that inimitable tingle of expectation is enough to tell all involved that it is a game above and beyond the ordinary, even in these heightened times of rich return.

 In the name of David Bennett and Kevin Reeves, deprived of their moments of glory by the fickle hand of fate in 1981; for Carlos Tevez and Nigel de Jong, semi final scorers in more recent unsuccessful attempts, another golden chance beckons for City.
 For fate is always watching, always waiting, as those on the Kippax in 1981 will confirm.